conda-incubator/conda-store/docs/contributing.md

    - `build` string to search within `build` for example strings include `py27_0` etc which can be useful for filtering specific versions of packages.
+   - `search` will search within the package names for a match

 ### REST API query format